jfmengels/elm-review/README.md

 These are the rules that are built-in and available for you to choose from.

-- **DefaultPatternPosition** - Enforce the default pattern to always appear first or last.
 - **NoDebug** - Forbid the use of `Debug` before it goes into production.
 - **NoExtraBooleanComparison** - Forbid extraneous comparisons with booleans, like `(isAdmin user) == True`.
 - **NoImportingEverything** - Forbid importing everything from your module.
 This can especially be confusing to newcomers when the exposed functions and types are unknown to them.